-That's all fine and good, but how much can a students expect to be paid for their assistantship?
-As of the 2019/2020 Salary Rate Schedule, teaching/research assistants are paid $22,500 ($2,500/mo.) for a 9 month appointment.
+That's all fine and good, but how much can a student expect to be paid for their assistantship?
+As of the 2019/2020 Salary Rate Schedule, teaching/research assistants are paid $22,500 ($2,500/mo.) for a 9-month appointment.
 An additional 2 months of support can be available from alternate sources, to be determined by the department and the student's advisor.
-Each year, as a student accumulates experience, a salary increase of roughly 3% can be expected, depending on the status of the state budget.
+Each year, as a student accumulates experience, a salary-increase of roughly 3% can be expected, depending on the status of the state budget.

 As far as teaching goes, the majority of TAs teach lab sections of either Animal Biology for non-biology majors or Introductory Biology for biology majors (genetics and biodiversity).
 The more experienced TAs in the department assist in higher level courses like entomology, ecology, and animal behavior.

 Average Duration of Graduate Careers